Florida DIRT

 Sunshine 811 members are required by law to report damages to Florida’s one call system.
-Sunshine 811 has chosen Florida Virtual Private DIRT as the method to gather and house this information.
+Sunshine 811 has chosen the Damage Information Reporting Tool (DIRT) as the method to gather and house this information.

 Every year thousands of excavation-related damages occur in Florida, threatening public safety and costing billions of dollars.
 Finding out the root causes and other commonalities of these damages is the first step to crafting and revising educational programs both by Sunshine 811 and its member companies.
 Reporting damages to Florida DIRT is also mandatory for all member operators in the state of Florida per 556.105(12)(b).